VA Purchase Loans

 How Do VA Purchase Loans Differ from Other Loan Programs?

-VA Purchase Loans are guaranteed by the U.S. Department of Veteran Affairs and offered by independent lenders, like PennyMac.
+VA Purchase Loans are guaranteed by the U.S. Department of Veterans Affairs and offered by independent lenders, like PennyMac.
 With the VA program, lenders like PennyMac are able to offer veterans more favorable terms that help eliminate barriers on their journey to homeownership.

 Two of the biggest differences between VA Purchase Loans and other kinds of mortgages are that veterans can purchase homes with a VA loan often without making a down payment, and they do not require borrowers to pay ongoing mortgage insurance.
 Additionally, VA loans often have lower rates and can accommodate a wider range of financial histories than conventional loans.